clairemerot/physalia_adaptation_course/04_day4/01_haploblocks/readme.md

 ![Hobs_all](06_images/Hobs_all.png)

 As you observed on the Manhattan plots, there is a lot of heterogeneity between SNPs.
 Perhaps it might be worth looking at results by sliding-windows?
-Our case is not ideal because SNPs are sparese (RAD-seq) but with whole-genome data you would have no choice but doing windows.
+Our case is not ideal because SNPs are sparse (RAD-seq) but with whole-genome data you would have no choice but doing windows.

 We can also visualize them with violin-plots